 As pre-mentioned, there is a shared view amongst many that innovation in the banking sector has been fairly limited, Paul Volcker, former head of the US Federal reserve famously said that “The ATM has been the only useful innovation in Banking for the last 20 years” (2009).
 PSD2 and Open banking are aiming to redefine Banking across the EU and UK by:

 - Taking steps to level the playing field for new and emerging payment service providers

 - Lowering the price of payments and encouraging innovation

 - Increasing, improving and integrating payment efficiency across the EU

 - Providing clarity on the use of emerging payment methods

 So how is this affecting the customer and SME; the answer in short is that it is drastically increasing efficiency, primarily in three categories; Money management, Payments and Lending.

-Apart from the obvious benefits to the customer and SME, the incumbent banks are facing a threat in the form of commoditisation, as third parties are now capable of owning the primary customer relationship via a separate single interface (other than that of the incumbent).
-There is also an increase in competition due to the emergence of more personalised and in-depth price comparison between account providers.
-However, banks can take advantage of data ubiquity by building more personalised customer experience and by developing new and innovative products.
+Apart from the obvious benefits to the customer and SME, the incumbent banks are facing a threat in the form of commoditization, as third parties are now capable of owning the primary customer relationship via a separate single interface (other than that of the incumbent).
+There is also an increase in competition due to the emergence of more personalized and in-depth price comparison between account providers.
+However, banks can take advantage of data ubiquity by building more personalized customer experience and by developing new and innovative products.

 How will the market react over the coming years?